Choosing stick electrodes

 6. What function does the flux surrounding a stick electrode serve?

-When you strike an arc, the flux burns and produces a series of complex chemical reactions.
+When an arc is struck, the flux burns and produces a series of complex chemical reactions.
 As the flux ingredients burn in the welding arc, they release shielding gas to protect the molten weld pool from atmospheric impurities.
 When the weld pool cools, the flux forms slag to protect the weld metal from oxidation and prevent porosity in the weld bead.

 Flux also contains ionizing elements that make the arc more stable (especially when welding with an AC power source), along with alloys that give the weld its ductility and tensile strength.

-Some electrodes use flux with a higher concentration of iron powder to help increase deposition rates, while others contain added deoxidizers that act as cleaning agents and have the ability to penetrate corroded or dirty workpieces or mill scale.
+Some electrodes use flux with a higher concentration of iron powder to help increase deposition rates, while others contain added deoxidizers that act as cleaning agents and can penetrate corroded or dirty workpieces or mill scale.

-7. When should I use a high deposition stick electrode?
+7. When should a high deposition stick electrode be used?

 High deposition rate electrodes can help complete a job faster, but these electrodes have limitations.
 The additional iron powder in these electrodes makes the weld pool much more fluid, meaning that high deposition electrodes can't be used in out-of-position applications.